 - Readily done in Crusader Kings II.
 Aside from player-made empires, the Umayyad Sultanate of Andalusia in 769 almost invariably takes over the remaining Christian regions of Spain and will usually expand well into France unless checked by an interested player (or Francia or the Holy Roman Empire in the rare circumstance that an AI Charlemagne manages to form them.)

-- Command & Conquer: Generals: In the sequel, the totally-not Al-Qaeda GLA (which is awful lot more comparable to ISIS) manages to get its forces into Western Europe (thanks in part to U.S. isolationism after having their weaponry stolen and used to destroy their own forces).
+- Command & Conquer: Generals: In the sequel, the totally-not Al-Qaeda GLA (which is awful lot more comparable to ISIS) manages to get control over Western Europe (thanks in part to U.S. isolationism after having their weaponry stolen and used to destroy their own forces).
 It's China that drives them out.

-- A popular Game Mod callled Rise of the Reds postulates that the GLA invasion actually reversed the trend of the Islamisation of Europe; basicly the European Muslims were so utterly disgusted by the GLA's chain of warcrimes that they denounced anything having to do with them and subsequently tried harder than ever to integrate and accept Western values, in an attempt to escape any potential stigma they could suffer from it.
-This is especially true in Germany with its large Turkish minority and cited as a direct example.
-As far as the story goes, it worked out and Islamic extremism, and the GLA in particular, come out severely weakened, if sadly not fully defeated (by the assumed 2040s, the GLA has a strong foothold in middle Africa, but not much support elsewhere).
+- A popular Game Mod callled Rise of the Reds postulates that the GLA invasion actually reversed the trend of the Islamisation of Europe; the European Muslims were so utterly disgusted by the GLA's chain of war crimes that they denounced anything having to do with them and subsequently tried harder than ever to integrate and accept Western values, in an attempt to escape any potential stigma they could suffer from it.
+This is especially true in Germany with its large Turkish minority, as it's cited as a direct example.
+As far as the story goes, it worked out and Islamic extremism and the GLA come out severely weakened, if sadly not fully defeated (by the assumed 2040s, the GLA has a strong foothold in mid-Africa, but not much support elsewhere).